Pain, Inflammation, and Sleep

 Your mattress needs to supply you with both support and comfort.
 A supportive mattress:

-• allows relief and comfort at pressure points, including the knees, hips, shoulders, and head
+• allows relief and comfort at pressure points, including the knees, hips, shoulders, and head; and

 Only you can be the judge of what is comfortable to you in a mattress.
 Keep in mind, your comfort preferences are likely to change with age.
 As people grow older, they often need a softer feeling bed, particularly to help address pain issues.
 Some say this has to do with less fat under your skin as a cushion.